ubihazard/probook-4x30s/README.md

 ACPI (aka DSDT patching)
 ------------------------

-Most ACPI patches for these laptop models (and EliteBooks / ZBooks) are from legendary @RehabMan.
+Most ACPI patches for these laptop models (and EliteBooks / ZBooks) are from legendary [RehabMan](https://github.com/RehabMan).

 However, I wasn‘t able to make his “hot patch” SSDTs work with OpenCore.
 I don‘t know if it‘s because they were made with Clover in mind or if there‘s some other reason.
 Looking at their code, they appear to be rather complex and utilize custom `RMCF` “RehabMan configuration” device definition block.
 Regardless, SSDTs provided by Dortania in their [Sandy Bridge laptop guide](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/sandy-bridge.html "Sandy Bridge laptop guide") do happen to work just fine (but pay attention to `SSDT-PM`).
 Though I did carefully port the rest of ACPI patches from RehabMan‘s original Clover config to OpenCore config format.